-In some circumstances, enhanced due diligence will be required to be undertaken on transactions.
+In some circumstances, transactions will require enhanced due diligence.

-Our policy / procedure Description Anti-Money Laundering We have in place an Anti-Money Laundering and Counter-Terrorism Financing Program. and Counter-Terrorism Financing (AML/CTF) Our Transaction Risk Assessment is a tool we use to assess the risk of our transactions.
-The Transaction Risk Assessment encompasses: Program and Transaction Risk Assessment anti-money laundering and counter-terrorism financing due diligence on our customers as applicable.
-'Know Your Customer' checks are done, and certain information is collected and verified; a broader risk assessment of the transaction is completed, including in relation to bribery, corruption, sanctions and adverse media on our customer and other key parties involved in the transaction as applicable.
-In some circumstances, enhanced due diligence will be required to be undertaken.
-Incident and Issue Reporting Policy This policy establishes an internal reporting process for employees to report risk and compliance issues and incidents that are not public interest disclosures and provides a framework for the investigation and resolution of these.
-Work health and safety We have policies and procedures in place to ensure the health and safety of our employees is considered and managed.
+Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) Program and Transaction Risk Assessment

+We have in place an Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) Program.

+Our AML/CTF Program takes a holistic financial crime compliance approach and is implemented through our Transaction Risk Assessment process, in accordance with our regulatory obligations.
+The Transaction Risk Assessment process includes:

+- 'Know Your Customer' checks as part of our Customer Due Diligence process; - " a broader assessment of transaction risks including money laundering, terrorism financing, sanctions, bribery, corruption as well as other reputation risks in relation to our customer and other key parties involved in the transaction as applicable; and - ongoing Customer Due Diligence and transaction monitoring.

+Incident and Issue Reporting Policy

+This policy establishes an internal reporting process for employees to report issues and incidents that are not public interest disclosures and provides a framework for the investigation of these.

+Work health and safety

+We have policies and procedures in place to ensure the health and safety of our employees is considered and managed.
 This includes our Health and Safety Management Arrangements, a Work Health and Safety Risk Control Matrix, and a Hazard and Incident Reporting procedure adopted by the Work Health and Safety Committee.

-Public Interest Disclosure ("Whistleblower") Policy and Procedure This policy and procedure provide mechanisms for 'public officials' as defined under the Public Interest Disclosure Act 2013 (Cth) to report conduct engaged in by an agency, public official or contracted service provider in connection with a Commonwealth contract that involves alleged wrongdoing or illegal or improper conduct.
-Complaints Policy Our Complaints Policy provides an avenue for our customers, suppliers, third parties or any member of the public to lodge a complaint with us.
+Public Interest Disclosure ("Whistleblower") Policy and Procedure

+This policy and procedure provide mechanisms for 'public officials' as defined under the Public Interest Disclosure Act 2013 (Cth) to report conduct engaged in by an agency, public official or contracted service provider in connection with a Commonwealth contract that involves alleged wrongdoing or illegal or improper conduct.

+Complaints Policy

+Our Complaints Policy provides an avenue for our customers, suppliers, third parties or any member of the public to lodge a complaint with us.
 It also sets out how a complaint can be referred to the Commonwealth Ombudsman by a complainant.

+Internal audit program

+We have a supply agreement with a professional services provider for internal audit services under which relevant audits and reviews are completed against a Board Audit and Risk Committee endorsed and Board approved audit plan.

+Compliance training

-Internal audit program We have a supply agreement with a professional services provider for internal audit services under which relevant audits and reviews are completed against a Board Audit and Risk Committee endorsed and Board approved audit plan.
-Compliance training We have a mandatory ongoing compliance training program that our employees must complete annually, which incorporates training modules in accordance with our Compliance Plan for the relevant year.
-In 2020-2021, this included a modern slavery training module, which was designed specifically for our business.
-Law enforcement and regulator relationships We share information with AUSTRAC, the Australian Federal Police and other relevant agencies and regulators in accordance with applicable laws and our policies and procedures, including where we suspect criminal activity has occurred or may occur.
+We have a mandatory ongoing compliance training program that our employees must complete annually, which incorporates training modules in accordance with our Compliance Plan for the relevant year.
+In FY2022, this included a training module on modern slavery.

+Law enforcement and regulator relationships

+We share information with AUSTRAC, the Australian Federal Police and other relevant agencies and regulators in accordance with applicable laws and our policies and procedures, including where we suspect criminal activity has occurred or may occur.